 And on the topic of police and lawsuits, the biggest nightmare for most amateur landlords comes when you have to evict a tenant for the first time.
 This isn’t as simple as posting a pink slip on their door.
 An eviction is a lawsuit you must file, then defend your claim that the tenant has warranted eviction.
 Tenants who have already gone so far as to force this action are also much more likely to lie in court, say vicious things, and even try to frame you for negligence or abuse and sue you back.

 It takes a lot of hard work to be a successful landlord of just one residential property.
 And even the pros with a dozen houses in three local counties sometimes have to deal with the horrors of a nightmare tenant who slipped past the screening process.
-For most people who aren’t ready to take on landlording like a second job, you’ll get a lot more monetary value and a lot fewer headaches just from selling the place.
+For most people who aren’t ready to take on landlording like a second job, you’ll get a lot more monetary value and a lot fewer headaches just from selling the place like property owners seeking to sell my house fast Los Angeles.
 Fortunately, that’s where we can lend a hand!
 If you just want to get a home off your hands without hassle, lawsuits, or major clean-up projects, contact us today!